mnot/I-D/uri-get-off-my-lawn/draft.md

 inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership.

-This document is intended to prevent this practice (sometimes called "URI Squatting") in standards.
+This document is intended to prevent this practice (sometimes called "URI Squatting") in standards, but updating RFC3986 to indicate where it is acceptable.

 --- middle